Home » Literacy Topics

-The Common Core State Standards is the first effort by American states (43 to date) to set the same goals for student learning.
-Within the standards, explicit text levels are given across the grades to ensure that high school graduates are college and career ready.
+The Common Core State Standards represent a collaboration by states to set the same goals for student learning.
+Within these standards, explicit text levels are given across the grades to ensure that high school graduates are college and career ready.
 Beginning with the grade 2-3 band, target text levels have increased from previous recommendations.
-The Standards provide little guidance, however, on how to support the many students who struggle with current grade-level texts.
+However, the Standards provide little guidance on how to support the many students who struggle with current grade-level texts.
 TextProject has responded rapidly to this need with research-based resources that will guide and inform educators, parents, and community leaders.

 Being able to read increasingly more complex texts has always been a driving goal of reading instruction.
-But often this goal has not been directly addressed in state standards and assessments.
-Things are different within the Common Core State Standards.
+Often this goal has not been directly addressed in state standards and assessments.
+Things are different with the Common Core State Standards.
 The Common Core has paid increased attention to this feature of reading instruction by devoting an entire standard to text complexity— Standard 10.

 Vocabulary is the term for the words of a language and morphology is the term for the study of the parts of words.
-Students’ vocabularies expand through the study of word parts, specifically root or base words (connect), affixes (reconnect, connection, inflectional morphemes (e.g., connects, connecting, connected).
-TextProject provides many valuable resources on morphology, including English-Spanish cognates.
+TextProject has numerous resources for supporting vocabulary learning and the development of morphological awareness.